 Fortis 526 Eco

-Fortis 526 Eco is a water based, two pack, aliphatic polyurethane.
+Fortis 526 Polyurethane is a water based, two pack, aliphatic polyurethane.
 It is non toxic, contains no harmful solvents and has no noxious odours.
-Fortis 526 Eco polyurethane is highly suitable when a heavy duty, long wearing gloss, satin or matt finish coating is required for Concrete, Timber or Cork flooring.
+Fortis 526 Polyurethane is highly suitable when a heavy duty, long wearing gloss, satin or matt finish coating is required for Concrete, Timber or Cork flooring.
 Highly scratch and chemical resistant with a medium solids content.
 Easy to apply, washes up in water and is environmentally friendly.

 Available in: 5ltr Gloss & 5ltr Satin